 Note that the output may contain many overlapping spheres in areas with high photon density, particularly in caustics.
 This results in inefficient and slow octree generation with oconv.
 Generally this can be improved by reducing nspheres and/or radscale.

-The following is an example to visualise the distribution of global and caustic photons superimposed on the scene geometry with 5000 and 10000 spheres, respectively:
+The following example visualises the distribution of global and caustic photons superimposed on the scene geometry with 5000 pale red and 10000 pale blue spheres, respectively: